 The School Bus Replacement Program was vital to the long-term success of transporting students to and from school.
-Not only is the program saving districts time and money, but it is also helping reduce the total amount of emissions released into the environment.
-Or oville Union High School District is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.
+Not only is the program saving districts time and money, it is also helping reduce the total amount of emissions released into the environment.
+Taft City School District is dedicated to contributing to California's overall goals of decreasing greenhouse gas emissions and improving overall air quality.